sam-cannon/EFFERT-Index/README.md

 that I created for female economic parity.
 This project was born from a desire to build on the concept of "economic freedom".
 As it stands in the Economic Freedom Index, economic freedom deals more with regulations and levels of repression that a government exercises over its economy.
-I felt as though this index had a foundation that could be extended to create a more complete picture of the complicated, interconnected economic environment of the global economy.
+I felt as though this index had a foundation that could be extended to create a more complete picture of the complicated, interconnected nature of the global economy.
 I chose to focus on environmental awareness/regulation and gender parity, as these are frequently discussed in connection with each other.
 In fact, I was able to uncover a .45 correlation between the Global Green Economy Index and my own Female Economic Parity Index, suggesting a strong link between the ways in which a country approaches climate change and their corresponding level of gender parity.
 This index is the first step in